HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/user_guides/people_profiles.md

 Your profile image is an important part of your profile as it helps other users confirm your identify.
 You can upload a new image or remove the existing one.
 Make sure to select an image that is clear and professional to represent you appropriately.

 !!!
-Notes
+Note
     You cannot update the profile image if the field is marked as read-only.

 ### Field validation

-To ensure data accuracy and completeness, field validation is implemented in text fields.
+Field validation is implemented to ensure data accuracy and completeness in text fields.
 For example, email addresses are validated to ensure correct formatting.
-Error messages are displayed in the text field if there are issues with the information provided.
+You will see error messages displayed in the text field if there are issues with the information you entered.

 ### Read-only fields